 Likewise, talk to your doctor if you have diagnosed heart problems as well as COPD.
 Sometimes it’s necessary for people with heart problems to limit their fluid intake.

-When you’re overweight, your heart and lungs have to work harder, thus making breathing more difficult.
+When you’re overweight, your heart and lungs have to work harder, making breathing more difficult.
 Excess body weight may also increase the demand for oxygen.

 COPD can be a challenging condition to live with, so it’s important to make food preparation a straightforward and stress-free process.
 Make mealtime easier, encourage your appetite if you’re underweight, and stick to a healthy eating program by following these general guidelines:

-- Try to eat your main meal early in the day; this will boost your energy levels for the whole day.
+Try to eat your main meal early in the day.
+This will boost your energy levels for the whole day.

-- Choose foods that are quick and easy to prepare to avoid wasting your energy.
-Sit down when preparing meals so that you aren’t too tired to eat and ask family and friends to help you with meal preparation if necessary.
+Choose foods that are quick and easy to prepare.
+This will help you to avoid wasting energy.
+Sit down when preparing meals so that you aren’t too tired to eat and ask family and friends to assist you with meal preparation if necessary.

-- Sit up comfortably in a high-backed chair when eating to avoid putting too much pressure on your lungs.
+Sit up comfortably in a high-backed chair when eating to avoid putting too much pressure on your lungs.

 When making a meal, make a bigger portion so that you can refrigerate or freeze some for later and have nutritious meals available when you feel too tired to cook.